Yurick Seinpaal

-Yurick Seinpaal (born 12 November 1995) is a Bonairean footballer who plays for SV Atlétiko Flamingo of the Bonaire League, and the Bonaire national team.
-With five international goals, Seinpaal is Bonaire's all-time top goal scorer since joining CONCACAF in 2013.
+Yurick Seinpaal (born 12 November 1995) is a Bonairean footballer who plays for Vespo of the Bonaire League, and the Bonaire national team.
+With six international goals, Seinpaal is Bonaire's all-time top goal scorer since joining CONCACAF in 2013.

 Club career

 Seinpaal signed for S.V.
 Uruguay of the Bonaire League in 2013.
 At the midway point of his first season with the club, Seinpaal had scored three goals in Uruguay's first eight matches.

 In December 2014, Seinpaal was signed by Real Rincon who were reigning champions of the Bonaire League for the 2014 season at the time.
 During his first season with the club, Real Rincon won the Kopa MCB.

 In December 2015, Seinpaal traveled to Curaçao as Bonaire's selection to participate in the 2016 MLS Caribbean Combine, a joint venture between Major League Soccer and the Caribbean Football Union which aims to provide opportunities for players from all CFU member nations to be observed by MLS and United Soccer League scouts with the hopes of being invited to the MLS Combine.
 Following his tryout at the Caribbean Combine, Seinpaal was not selected to attend the MLS Combine.

 Seinpaal won his first league championship with Real Rincon for the 2016/17 season.
 In the final he scored the eventual game-winning goal in the 78th minute against SV Juventus.
 He finished fourth on the scoring chart with thirteen goals during the 2017–18 Bonaire League season.

 In April 2018 Real Rincon qualified for the 2018 Caribbean Club Shield.
 In the club's opening match, Seinpaal scored two goals as the Rincon defeated Hard Rock FC of Grenada 3–1 in Santiago de los Caballeros, Dominican Republic.
 He then featured in the club's next match, a 2–2 draw with Avenues United FC which ensured that Real became the first club from Bonaire to advance to the semi-finals of a CONCACAF tournament.
 Real Rincon went on to win bronze in the tournament.

 Seinpaal competed with Real Rincon in the 2018 and 2019 Kopa ABC.
 The new tournament pitted the league champions and runners-up of Aruba, Bonaire, and Curaçao against each other.
 Seinpaal scored in the tournament final victory over CRKSV Jong Holland to win the title.
 In 2019 he scored against SV Deportivo Nacional before Rincon was ultimately defeated by S.V.
 Vesta in the semi-final.

 In 2019 he made the switch to another Bonaire League club, SV Atlétiko Flamingo.
 He was the Bonaire League's top scorer with the club in 2021 with nine goals.